 - Registered trainees are employees who are undertaking a traineeship registered with the Apprenticeship Office at the Department of Training and Workforce Development.
-Traineeships can be undertaken on a full time or part time basis. - Registered trainees under the Cleaners and Caretakers Award must be paid the same minimum salaries that apply to other employees working under the award, according to age and the appropriate classification level.
-Registered trainees are covered by all other provisions of the award, including working hours, penalty rates, allowances and leave entitlements. - An employer is required to pay a registered trainee for time spent at TAFE (or other off the job training) as normal working hours.
+Traineeships can be undertaken on a full time, part time or school-based basis. - Adult or junior employees undertaking a registered traineeship are not covered by the Cleaners & Caretakers Award as there is no job classification for registered trainees under this award, and therefore registered trainees in this industry are award free. - View the pay rates in the Award free employees minimum pay rates and entitlements summary wage rates for award free full time, part time and school based registered trainees. - An employer is required to pay a registered trainee for time spent at TAFE (or other off the job training) as normal working hours.
 An employer is not required to pay TAFE fees on behalf of the registered trainee.